 “Well, maybe a little bit,” he answered modestly.

 “In the long run, it will mean making sure no one gets into the base without authorisation and keeping an eye on the cameras.
-Investigating if something happens while on base,” I ticked off on my fingers, “Though for the next six months, there’s really not much you can do so your job will be pretty easy.
-I am going to give you the security key, which gets you into most places barring the Base Commander’s officer and a few other places,”
+Investigating if something happens while on base,” I ticked off on my fingers, “Though for the next six months, there’s not much you can do so your job will be pretty easy.
+I am going to give you the security key, which gets you into most places barring the Base Commander’s office and a few other places,”

 “I’ll make sure to look after it,” Nate told me sincerely.

 “I know you will, I trust you,” I replied, then looked around to see if the place was empty, “The security card also allows you access to the armoury and the gun lockers on each floor,”

 “I’ll be extra careful,” Nate said, his face was one of deadly seriousness as though he had been tasked with guarding the Holy Grail.

 “Don’t tell Larry whatever you do,” I warned him then smiled, “You look like you’re going to shit yourself.
 Relax a little and nearer to the time we’ll review the security of the base,”